 Suunto Spartan Baro's clearest competitor is undoubtedly the Garmin Fenix 5 (not to be confused with the 5X with maps).
 Both are intended for use mainly on trail and mountain, although we can then use it in many other disciplines such as road racing or triathlon.
 But both are top-of-the-range models of their respective brands, have barometric altimeters and incorporate the latest advances made by each manufacturer, including the optical pulse sensor.
 It could also include the Garmin Forerunner 935 or the Polar V800But the first one does not reach the premium aspect of these and the Polar is about to be replaced.

-If we think about the amount and depth of features, it is clear that the Fenix 5 is more complete.
-But not everything is the list of functions and we must look at "the intangibles", although in this case it is more visual, and the Spartan's screen is much larger than the one offered by Garmin.
-Size, contrast, clarity, color ... without being an OLED or LCD screen of a smartwatch, the Suunto Spartan's screen is very Good.
+If we think about the amount and depth of features it is evident that the Fenix 5 is more complete.
+But not everything is the list of functions and you have to look at the "intangibles".
+Although in this case it is rather visual, and is that the screen of the Spartan is far superior to that offered by the Garmin.
+Size, contrast, clarity, color ... without being an OLED or LCD screen of a smartwatch the screen of the Suunto Spartan is very Good.
 Just not as good as the rendered images might make you think.

 Another aspect to consider when using this type of watch is range, at least if you are planning to make long journeys of several days or eternal ultra trail races.
 While the range of the Spartan Sport is limited to 10-12 hours with 1-second positioning (although there are many ways to extend battery life with on-screen power saving or lower quality positioning options), the Fenix 5 can offer up to 24 hours in the same conditions.
 Of course if you are going to make long mountain routes or participate in Ironman is something to be valued.
 Or opt for the Suunto Spartan Ultra, although you will not have an optical pulse sensor.